mitre/aws-foundations-cis-baseline/README.md

-# cis-aws-foundations-baseline
+# aws-foundations-cis-baseline

 InSpec profile to validate your VPC to the standards of the CIS Amazon Web Services Foundations Benchmark v1.2.0 - 05-23-2018

 ## Description

-This [InSpec](https://github.com/chef/inspec) compliance profile implement the [CIS AWS Foundations Benchmark](https://github.com/mitre/cis-aws-foundations-baseline) in an automated way to provide security best-practice tests in an AWS environment.
+This [InSpec](https://github.com/chef/inspec) compliance profile implement the [CIS AWS Foundations Benchmark](https://github.com/mitre/aws-foundations-cis-baseline) in an automated way to provide security best-practice tests in an AWS environment.

 InSpec is an open-source run-time framework and rule language used to specify compliance, security, and policy requirements for testing any node in your infrastructure.